 There is some other minor indigenous language that is spoken in the UK today.
 There is the Angloromani dialect which has over 90,000 speakers.
-Then the Scottish Gaelic dialect, which has an estimated 87,000 speakers.
+Then the Scottish Gaelic dialect has an estimated 87,000 speakers.
 The Shelta dialect has an estimated 16,700 native speakers.
-There is an Irish language that has 5,730 Irish speakers.
-There are about 600 people are proud speakers of the Cornish dialect.
+There is Irish language that has 5,730 Irish speakers.
+There are about 600 people who are proud speakers of the Cornish dialect.

 The Polish Language